GoogleCloudPlatform/terraform-google-secured-data-warehouse-onprem-ingest/README.md

 ### Security Groups

 Provide the following groups for separation of duty.
-Each group is granted roles to perform their tasks.
+Each group will be granted roles to perform their tasks.
-Then, add users to the appropriate groups as needed.
+Add users to the appropriate groups as needed.

 - **Data Engineer group**: Google Cloud IAM group that sets up and maintains the data pipeline and warehouse.
 - **Data Analyst group**: Google Cloud IAM group that analyzes the data in the warehouse.